stitakis/ArchElekt/Slides/WrongExpert_short.md

 ## The Wrong Expert
 Customers are complaining that often times the wrong consultant shows up to fix something they know nothing about.

-Transcript:
+🤷‍♂️ 🤬

+Transcription:
 ROL
-If you want to loose customers quickly, this is a good way to go.
+With this you will get very famous in social media...
 But what could be a reason for this?

 12s